OfirTheOne/ogn-snackbar/README.md

         position: SanckbarPosition.TOP;
         timeout: 3000;
       }
-That mean that every time you will call `showSnackbar` method with no options, the bar will slide from the top for 3 sec, with 'Ok' action aside.
+That mean that every time you will call `showSnackbar` method with no options, the bar will slide from the top for 3 sec, with 'Ok' action aside. <br>
 But be aware that with those default options in palce, any time you will not state action or an icon in the option object you provide `showSnackbar` method, the bar will default to the 'Ok' action stated in `myDefaultOptions` object.

 ### Notes
 * If you calling the `showSnackbar` method for app.component.ts (your root app ts file) make sure to call it after the view is initialized (not from the `constructor` or `ngOnInit`, for example).

 ### Background